Tzeny/tzeny.github.io/_posts/wiki/2019-01-08-artificial_intelligence_explained.md

 A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.

-At its core, <b>machine learning</b> is simply a way of achieving AI.
+At its core, machine learning is simply a way of achieving AI.
 Arthur Samuel coined the phrase not too long after AI, in 1959, defining it as, “the ability to learn without being explicitly programmed.”
 You see, you can get AI without using machine learning, but this would require building millions of lines of codes with complex rules and decision-trees.

 To give an example, machine learning has been used to make drastic improvements to computer vision (the ability of a machine to recognize an object in an image or video).
 You gather hundreds of thousands or even millions of pictures and then have humans tag them.
 For example, the humans might tag pictures that have a cat in them versus those that do not.
 Then, the algorithm tries to build a model that can accurately tag a picture as containing a cat or not as well as a human.
 Once the accuracy level is high enough, the machine has now “learned” what a cat looks like.